*Updated on 05/05/2022*

 While we require grants to grow, we are keen to find someone who is capable of maximising income to cover core costs, not just projects.
 This is vital for us as an independent organisation without a parent body.

 If all of the above sounds like you, and you are looking for the opportunity to make a demonstrable impact on the evolution of an ambitious, start-up style organisation, with no day the same, then we would love to hear from you.

 Read more about the role and view the person specification by clicking the download button:

 How to apply

+Please send your CV to the Director, Liz Bartram, along with a covering letter that demonstrates why you are suitable for the role.
+Interviews will take place during May and June.
 Early application is encouraged as we will review applications throughout the advertising period and reserve the right to close the advert at any time.

 We run paid internships from time to time, as well as offer a range of volunteering opportunities.
 Opportunities may include cataloguing, digitisation, repackaging, library support and fundraising and development assistance.
 To find out whether we have any opportunities like this, we encourage you to get in touch via our contact form.